GBamrah30/GBamrah30/README.md

 Data Analyst | Project Management Consultant
 --------------------------------------------

 I began my journey as a Data Analyst, analyzing data in excel, observing trends, and presenting facts, tables and providing actionable plans to clients and stakeholders.
 Over the past three years, I transitioned into Project Management Consulting, where I have smerged my passion for data with my expertise in project management.
 Today, I focus on developing detailed Power BI dashboards that provide clients with KPI reporting, financial tracking, and various other business applications.
 My work combines analytical precision with strategic thinking to deliver solutions that meet my clients' unique needs.

+I continue to expand my knowledge and skillsets by independently learning new tools such as Python and SQL to enhance my data analytics skill.

-Below, you will find sample Power BI dashboards I have created and analyzed diverse datasets and provide comprehensive insights.
+Below, you will find not only sample Power BI dashboards I have created and use to analyze diverse datasets and provide comprehensive insights, but you will also find Python programs I have created for data analytics purposes.

 *   🌍  I'm based in New York
 *   🖥️  See my  [LinkedIn Profile](http://www.linkedin.com/in/gagan-bamrah-a2a9aa163)
 *   ✉️  You can contact me at [gagan.bamrah30@gmail.com](mailto:gagan.bamrah30@gmail.com)
-*   🧠  I'm learning SQL and Python
+*   🧠  Continuing my learning in Python to understand and apply Machine Learning

 ## Power BI Sample Dashboards
 -----------------------------